NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 Other related recipes:
-Follow PyNEMO recipe for Lighthouse Reef: ``http://pynemo.readthedocs.io/en/latest/examples.html#example-2-lighthouse-reef`` Follow PyNEMO recipe for Lighthouse Reef: ``http://nemo-reloc.readthedocs.io/en/latest/SEAsia.html`` Follow PyNEMO recipe for LBay on ARCHER (not complete because PyNEMO java issue): ``http://nemo-reloc.readthedocs.io/en/latest/LBay.html``
+Follow PyNEMO recipe for Lighthouse Reef: ``http://pynemo.readthedocs.io/en/latest/examples.html#example-2-lighthouse-reef`` Follow PyNEMO recipe for Lighthouse Reef: ``http://nemo-reloc.readthedocs.io/en/latest/SEAsia.html`` Follow PyNEMO recipe for LBay on ARCHER (not complete because PyNEMO java issue): ``http://nemo-reloc.readthedocs.io/en/latest/LBay.html``.
+(Perhaps this note is superceded by this one).

+:note:

+It is very easy to break the code with bad edits to the iodef.xml file.
+Don't change the iodef.xml file at the same time as something else.

 ----